Limnoscelis: Skull and teeth

 Limnoscelis had a relatively elongated skull, with a narrow snout and wider posterior region.
 Its teeth were conical and labyrinthodont, with infolding of enamel and dentin.
 Limnoscelis had particularly well-developed incisors, peaking in size at the anterior maxilla, similar to the placement of the canine tooth of many derived synapsids.
 This tooth morphology has been used to infer that Limnoscelis was a carnivore.
 The mandible of Limnoscelis was well-built, with large processes for jaw muscle attachment, indicating that it had a powerful bite.
 In addition to its premaxillary, maxillary, and dentary teeth, Limnoscelis had additional palatal teeth on transverse flanges of its pterygoid.
 These flanges consisted of an anterior row of smaller blunt denticles, and a posterior row of larger teeth, with neither having labyrinthodont infolding.
 The pterygoid of Limnoscelis articulated with the basisphenoid.
 The occipital region of Limnoscelis was relatively flat, similar to that of some basal synapsids.
 Limnoscelis had a single occipital condyle.
 Limnoscelis had an anapsid skull fenestration pattern, lacking temporal fenestrae.
 However, the supratemporal of Limnoscelis has been pushed posteriorly and ventrally, creating a “line of weakness” between the supratemporal, postorbital, and squamosal bones.
 This “line of weakness” has been proposed to be a precursor to the synapsid temporal fenestra, although this hypothesis has been challenged.

 Axial skeleton

 Limnoscelis had 26 presacral vertebrae.
 These vertebrae had swollen neural arches, and amphicoelous notochordal centra.
-The vertebrae of Limnoscelis were typically longer than they were wide, but varied in size and hape throughout the vertebral column, along with neural spine height.
+The vertebrae of Limnoscelis were typically longer than they were wide, but varied in size and shape throughout the vertebral column, along with neural spine height.
 Limnoscelis had a multipartite atlas and axis complex, with a ventral anterior process of the axis intercentrum articulating with that of the atlas.
 Limnoscelis had single headed ribs, though they might have had cartilaginous caps to allow the passage of the vertebral artery between the capitulum and tubercle of each rib.
 Limnoscelis had two sacral vertebrae, a feature shared with amniotes, though the second sacral vertebra is reduced compared to the first.